cerisara/mousetodon/README.md

 - Smoother icon loading in the background, with caching
 - Support added for following user

+### v0.10

+- reblog
+- change reply button: don't link in the metadata, but rather adds @-mention + the URL of the original toot: hence, the reply is also published in the public timeline.

 -------------

 ### Features to be implemented next: